 The steps you must take to improve your process are as follows:

-➤ Take corrective action, based on the results of your audit.
+➤ Take corrective action process, based on the results of your audit.
 This means that if a problem was found in step 2, then you would need to fix it by taking steps 1 or 3.
 You should also document this change in writing and make sure that everyone involved knows what happened so they can follow up with their own audits as needed.

 ➤ Keep an eye on how well things are going; you may want to repeat your audit periodically just because there is always room for improvement.

 A process audit follows a defined procedure that ensures consistent results.